List of lettered Brooklyn avenues: Avenue X

 Avenue X exists in four segments.
 The westernmost segment runs from Stillwell Avenue to West 8th Street, where its path is interrupted by the Coney Island Yards.
 The second segment begins at a dead end at Boynton Place just east of the yards, and is served by a Culver Line station.
 It continues to another dead end just east of East 15th Street at the BMT Brighton Beach Line.
 Avenue X once again resumes its course opposite the train tracks at East 16th Street and ends at Knapp Street.
 The easternmost segment begins some distance away in Bergen Beach, across several creeks and two neighborhoods, at East 69th Street, to Bergen Avenue.

 Avenue Y

-Avenue Y exists in two segments.
-The first segment runs from Shell Road to Knapp Street.
-The second segment begins some distance away in Bergen Beach, across several creeks and two neighborhoods.
+Avenue Y exists in three segments.
+The first segment is a very short segment between Bay 50th Street and West 16th Street in Gravesend.
+The second segment runs from Shell Road to Knapp Street.
+The third segment begins some distance away in Bergen Beach, across several creeks and two neighborhoods.
 This last stretch runs from a dead end just east of Mill Basin to Bergen Avenue.